Best travel eSIM for Hong Kong in 2026

 We weigh travel eSIM brands for Hong Kong on coverage, speed, reliability, which of the four local carriers they ride, indoor and MTR reach, and fair use terms.
 Ranking is never for sale.

-The strongest travel eSIM for Hong Kong is whichever brand rides China Mobile Hong Kong, CSL Mobile, 3 Hong Kong or SmarTone with the best verified indoor and MTR-metro reach for your trip, honest fair use terms, and a working hotspot.
+HelloRoam is Simscanner's top-ranked travel eSIM for Hong Kong on our modelled comparison; Ubigi is the cheapest plan we tracked, from $2.50.
 All four carriers run 5G across this dense, vertical territory, so coverage is rarely the worry; in-building and underground reach is.
 Hong Kong sits outside any roam-like-home bloc, and since 2021 a real-name law (Cap.
 106AI) ties every prepaid SIM to a passport or ID.
 Weigh the brands in the ranking below.

 We grade each brand on how far it reaches, how fast it runs, how steady it stays, which Hong Kong carrier carries it, how openly it states unlimited and fair use limits, how well it holds up indoors and on the MTR, and what reviewers report.
 Independent throughout, and never for sale.